 As you know if you’ve traveled a bit outside of the popular places, you’ll be asked to do that often in many countries.
 It’s normal in many cultures to want a photo with exotic-looking visitors.
 But I’ve never been asked as often in one place, that’s for sure.

-It surprinsingly doesn’t show too much in this photo, but it was excessively hot at the Taj Mahal.
+Surprisingly, it doesn’t show too much in this photo, but it was excessively hot at the Taj Mahal.
 Visiting in peak early afternoon hours in the middle of July was intense.
-I’ve often been hot while exploring 70 countries, but honestly, it was one of the hottest times of my life.
+I’ve often been hot while exploring 70+ countries, but honestly, it was one of the hottest times of my life.

 The sun was beating down solidly, even if it was a little cloudy.
-If you aren’t going for a G20 pre-summit with fixed dates, you should obviously avoid traveling in July/August if you’re not 100% obligated to take your time off from work in summer.
+If you aren’t attending a G20 pre-summit with very fixed dates, we always recommend avoiding traveling in July/August (unless you’re 100% obligated to take your time off from work in the summer, obviously).

 There are even monkeys at the Taj Mahal site entrance, like most places in northern India, even in the middle of cities.